Sumer: Deities

 These deities formed the main pantheon, and in addition to this there were hundreds of other minor gods.
 Sumerian gods were often associated with different cities, and their religious importance often waxed and waned with those cities' political power.
 The gods were said to have created human beings from clay for the purpose of serving them.
 The temples organized the mass labour projects needed for irrigation agriculture.
 Citizens had a labor duty to the temple, though they could avoid it by a payment of silver.

 Cosmology

-Sumerians believed that the universe consisted of a flat disk enclosed by a dome.
+Sumerians envisioned Earth to be a rectangular field with four corners.
 The Sumerian afterlife involved a descent into a gloomy netherworld to spend eternity in a wretched existence as a Gidim (ghost).

 The universe was divided into four quarters: